PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/StatsResetBloodmoon.md

 ## Setup

+The setup will depend on which version you are running.

+Version v0.41 and earlier:

-1. Your party must contain exactly 5 Pokemon.
+1. Your party must contain exactly 5 Pokémon.
 2. The Pokemon in your party must be able to reliably defeat Ursaluna by spamming their first move.
 3. Nothing in your party will evolve after catching your target.
 4. The IV judge is unlocked and the current box view must be set to the IV panel.
 5. The language option is set to match your in-game language.
-6. The actions table is set up to the IVs you want.
+6. The stop conditions table is set up to the IVs you want.

+Version v0.42 and later:

+1. Your party must full.
+2. The Pokemon in your party must be able to reliably defeat Ursaluna by spamming their first move.
+3. Nothing in your party will evolve after catching your target.
+4. The stop conditions table is set up to the IVs you want.

-Kyogre can one-shot Ursaluna without using terastallization, making it a great way to save time :
+Kyogre can one-shot Ursaluna without using terastallization, making it a great way to save time:

 Kyogre @ Choice Specs
 Ability: Drizzle